 Claims are often denied for the following reasons:

-- Definition of disability: LTD policies contain different definitions for what qualifies as a disability.
-Your type of injury or illness might be included on one policy, but be excluded on another.
-When you’re unable to return to your job, request a copy of the policy information immediately.
-Sometimes, one may have an injury eligible for benefits, but there might be an exclusion that prohibits payment if the injury resulted from specific types of incidents.
+- Lack of qualifying disability: LTD policies contain different definitions for what qualifies as a disability.
+Your type of injury or illness might be on one policy but excluded from another.
+When you cannot return to work, request a copy of the policy information immediately.
+Sometimes, one may have an injury eligible for benefits, but an exclusion might prohibit payment if the injury resulted from specific types of incidents.

 - Missing or incomplete medical records: Medical records can demonstrate that your disability caused limitations.
 They must clearly state the type of injury or illness you suffered and how it affects your job abilities.
-If the details aren’t specific or don’t explicitly mention your condition, the insurance company won’t have reason to move forward with your application.
+If the details aren’t specific or don’t explicitly mention your condition, the insurance company won’t have a reason to move forward with your application.

 - Bad faith: Insurance companies sometimes act in bad faith when they’re reviewing LTD claims.
 Common examples include: